Aura Identity Theft Protection Review 2024

 - Criminal and court records monitoring: Did you know individuals charged with crimes can use your name to impersonate you?
 Yikes!
 The good news is that Aura would notify me if my information turned up in criminal or court records.
 The good news is that this definitely didn’t happen during my test period.

 Now keep in mind, these protections are reactive — not preventative.
-That means when it comes to identity theft, Aura isn’t going to stop someone from stealing your identity — they’re going to let you know that someone is trying to.
-It’s up to you to take the steps necessary to stop them.
+That means when it comes to identity theft, Aura isn’t going to stop someone from stealing your identity, but will let you know if someone is trying to do so.
+That way, you can take the necessary steps to thwart them and avoid bigger damages.

 FYI: It’s more generous, but it’s not the most.
 That recognition goes to LifeLock’s Ultimate Plus plan, which I took for a test drive in my LifeLock review.
 It gives users coverage of up to $1 million for stolen funds, $1 million for legal expenses, and $1 million for personal expenses.
 That’s $3 million in total – $3 MILLION!